micro-os-plus/web-jekyll/pages/user-manual/threads.md

 }
 ```

-If, in C++, for a better control, it is required to create global thread objects, but construct them manually, use the placement `new` operator.
+In C++, if it is necessary to control the moment when global objects instances are created, it is possible to separately allocate the storage as global variables, then use the placement `new` operator to initialise them.

 ``` c++
 /// @file app-main.cpp